Bjarte Lunde Aarsheim: Hundvåg

-Ahead of the 2012 season, he again returned to Hundvåg, becoming the head coach of the club, and also playing two matches for the club in the 4. divisjon.
-The team earned promotion to the 3. divisjon in his first season at the club.
+Ahead of the 2012 season, he again returned to Hundvåg, becoming the head coach of the club, and also playing two matches for the club in the Fourth Division.
+The team earned promotion to the Third Division in his first season at the club.

 Sandnes Ulf

-On 6 December 2013, he was appointed assistant coach of Tippeligaen club Sandnes Ulf, signing a one-year contract and becoming a part of head coach Asle Andersen's technical staff.
-In July 2014, Andersen got sacked, and Lunde Aarsheim served as interim head coach for one match against Molde FK.
+On 6 December 2013, he was appointed assistant coach of Eliteserien club Sandnes Ulf, signing a one-year contract and becoming a part of head coach Asle Andersen's technical staff.
+In July 2014, Andersen got sacked, and Lunde Aarsheim served as interim head coach for one match against Molde.
 He resigned after the match.

 Brodd

-On 30 November 2014, Lunde Aarsheim was appointed head coach of 3. divisjon club IL Brodd.
+On 30 November 2014, Lunde Aarsheim was appointed head coach of Third Division club Brodd.
 He stayed at Brodd for one season.

 Viking

-In Januar 2016, he was hired as a player developer for his former club Viking FK.
+In Januar 2016, he was hired as a player developer for his former club Viking.
 Ten months later, in November 2016, he left his role as player developer to become assistant coach of the club, with Ian Burchnall becoming head coach.
-One year later, after the relegation of Viking to the Norwegian First Division, Burchnall was sacked, and Lunde Aarsheim led the team in the last two matches of the 2017 season.
+One year later, after the relegation of Viking to the First Division, Burchnall was sacked, and Lunde Aarsheim led the team in the last two matches of the 2017 season.
 On 19 December 2017, Viking appointed Bjarne Berntsen as head coach, with Lunde Aarsheim continuing as an assistant coach.
 He served as an assistant coach under Berntsen for three seasons, in which the club earned promotion to the top division in 2018, and won the Norwegian Football Cup in 2019.

 On 26 November 2020, it was announced that Bjarne Berntsen would leave Viking after the 2020 season.
 Simultaneously, it was announced that Lunde Aarsheim and Morten Jensen would replace Berntsen, taking over as joint head coaches on two-year contracts.
 Like Lunde Aarsheim, Jensen was also an assistant coach at the club before being appointed head coach.
 They took charge ahead of the 2021 season.
 Viking finished the 2021 season in third place, and on 25 March 2022, the head coaches' contracts were extended until the end of the 2025 season.
+On 25 November 2024, the contracts were extended until the end of the 2028 season.